GHOST BUSTERSMOVIE REVIEW

 Dr. Spengler is knowledgeable about his subject, brilliant in the tools he creates to investigate in his field, but is an inherent coward preferring safe lab work ("I collect spores, mold, and fungus.") over field testing the often dangerous equipment he invents with Stantz.

 "Doctor" Venkman is a selfish, sadistic, skirt-chasing bastard, hated by his students.
 Delighting in the mocking torture of his companions, he has a sadists' charm (and history is littered with charming sadists).
 Egon and Raymond put up with him because he's always there to save them from themselves

 "Dr." Venkman: "Egon, this reminds me of the time you tried to drill a hole in your head."

 Venkman is also honest with himself.
 When confronted by decent people he has truly offended, like Dean Yager, Venkman can only nod and say, "I see."

 When he lashes out in frustration at their secretary / receptionist, Janine, he quickly apologizes.

 Yet when he meets other people like himself - like the slimy, intrusive Walter Peck - he is compelled to competitively both best and openly mock them.
-It's this dynamic between the four of them that makes the whole thing work.
+It's this dynamic between all three of them that makes the whole thing work.

 GHOSTBUSTERS is quotable and enjoyable, both fun and funny, a cinematic achievement that even makes some of its cheesy special effects work.
 I've enjoyed this film so may times over the years I've lost count.
-GHOSTBUSTERS remains one of the most influential movies ever made; the funniest Horror comedy ever made, and a cinematic classic that deserves all 5 shriek Girls.
+GHOSTBUSTERS remains one of the funniest Horror comedies ever made and a cinematic classic that deserves all 5 shriek Girls.